 Calibre de Cartier Chronograph

-While the Calibre de Cartier collection is a relative newcomer to Cartier and the world of horology, it is well on the way to becoming a signature model of the House.
+A relative newcomer to Cartier and the world of horology, the Calibre de Cartier Chronograph is well on its way to becoming a signature model of the house.
 Pairing the unmistakable Cartier aesthetic with watchmaking savoir-faire is an enticing proposition indeed.